jannikpflieger/MunichQuantumArXivDiscordBot/README.md

 It is not nice but it works.
 Feel free to update or alter the List of Professors to your needs.

+Thanks to Arxiv.org for providing the API to get the papers!
+Thanks Discord for the API to use the bot.

 # TODO
 create pipeline for only one execution